Economy

 GDP & Economic Productivity

 Economic growth, as measured by GDP, is driven by two components: population growth and labor productivity.
-Labor productivity reflects the ability for increased output from the existing quantity of labor in the economy.
+Labor productivity reflects the capacity for increased output from the existing quantity of labor in the economy.
 Various government agencies and independent analysts produce measures of labor productivity.
-For high-level analyses of the second component of economic growth, a productivity measure using overall economic production provides the most comprehensive and consistent measurement of economic productivity.
+For high-level analysis of the second component of economic growth, a productivity measure using overall economic production provides the most comprehensive and consistent measurement of economic productivity.

 Updated